weynandk/info_threefold/docs/token/tft-101/what_are_tfts.md

 # What are ThreeFold Tokens (TFT)?

 ThreeFold Token (TFT) is a decentralized digital currency used to buy autonomous and decentralized Internet services (compute, storage, and application) on the ThreeFold Network.

-A TFT represents a unit of reservation of autonomous Internet capacity on the ThreeFold Network.
-The TFT is supported by the fastest growing commodity in the world, the Internet.
+The ThreeFold Token represents a unit of reservation of autonomous Internet capacity on the TF Grid.
+Capacity is a new high-demand market, and TFT will be the medium of exchange for this commodity.
+TFT synergistically connects the world of cloud and blockchain markets to the most scalable universal substrate without compromising, performance, security and privacy.

 Watch the YouTube video on ThreeFold Tokens: